Our Guide to Upgrading Your Site with Drupal 9

 It’s been ten years since the release of Drupal 7.
 In that time, building experiences for the web and digital marketing needs have grown more complex.
 The Drupal platform has had to evolve to keep pace with market trends and other content management solutions.
 This concept of an evolving platform aligns perfectly with "Embrace Change," which is Principle 7 from Drupal’s Values and Principles.
 There’s a long shared saying in the community stating that, "The drop is always moving."
 Drupal (the drop) needs to grow to remain competitive and developers need to embrace these changes to take advantage of the latest features and functionality.

 When it comes to embracing the latest Drupal offerings, as a community we still have a lot of work to do.
 Of the over 950K sites reported on the Drupal Usage Statics page for November 21, 2021, roughly 520K of those websites are running some version of Drupal 7.
-Drupal 8 support ended November 2, 2021, and after an extension due to COVID, Drupal 7 support will end November 28, 2022.
+Drupal 8 support ended November 2, 2021, and after an extension due to COVID, Drupal 7 support will end in November of 2023.
 This means for organizations running any version less than Drupal 9, now is the time to be planning the next steps.

 Why Migrate to Drupal 9?